microsoft/DirectXShaderCompiler/docs/DXIL.rst

 DECL.USEDINTERNAL                         Internal declaration must be used FLOW.DEADLOOP                             Loop must have break.
-FLOW.FUNCTIONCALL                         Function with parameter is not permitted FLOW.NORECUSION                           Recursion is not permitted.
+FLOW.FUNCTIONCALL                         Function with parameter is not permitted FLOW.NORECURSION                          Recursion is not permitted.
 FLOW.REDUCIBLE                            Execution flow must be reducible.
 INSTR.ALLOWED                             Instructions must be of an allowed type.
 INSTR.ATOMICCONST                         Constant destination to atomic.